myt-hue/NLP-Customer-Sentiment-/README.md

 Accurate Tagging

 ## Repository Structure
-You are currently in the README.md file.
-The 'index.ipynb' file contains the jupyter notebook of the explaratory analysis of the given data that provides step-by-step guide to how we came to our conclusion.
-'Images' file contains the images used in this file.
-The images were taken from the internet.
 ├── Data                             <- Data file used in this project ├── Image                            <- Images and Graphs used in this project obtained from external and internal source ├── .gitignore                       <- Contains list of files to be ignored from GitHub ├── presentation.pdf   <- Slide Presentation of the project ├── README.md                        <- Contains README file to be reviewed
 └── index.ipynb                      <- Jupyter notebook of the project containing codes and analysis